formatDate

 Parameters

-• date (Date) - A JavaScript Date object to be formatted
+• date - JavaScript Date object

 Description